Wash Your Hands Immediately After Touching These 10 Things

 Pretty much anything in an airport

 Some 2.6 million airline passengers are traveling every day, according to the Federal Aviation Administration.
 More people means more germs, and more shared public surfaces where you’ll encounter them.
 Avoid touching doorknobs, water fountains, kiosk screens, and especially those plastic tubs and trays in the airport security line.
 People put their dirty shoes and bags in those trays, leading to contamination, according to research published in BMC Infectious Diseases.
-Once you’re through the line and you’ve boarded the aircraft, beware of the number-one germiest spot on the plane—and (hint) it’s not your tray table.

 - Emmanouil Angelakis, Paper money and coins as potential vectors of transmissible disease